Save those Christmas Cards!

-I remember one year my family sent 100 cards…most of them went to the children that attended the daycare where I was the bookkeeper!
+I remember one year my family sent 100 cards.
+Most of them went to the children at the daycare where I was the bookkeeper!
 I send, or pass out, only a box of cards now.

 My friend, Bev, showed me how she makes ornaments out of Christmas cards.
-She made several and passed them out to the residents of the nursing home on Sunday.
-These boxes can also be used as small gift boxes for a ring or earrings.
+She made several for the residents of the nursing home.
+These boxes can be used as small gift boxes for a ring or earrings.
 They would also look cute as “presents” under a mini tree.

 Christmas Card Ornaments

-- For the top box, choose the center of the box and measure out 2 1/2 inches in all 4 directions.
+- For the top box, choose the center and measure out 2 1/2 inches in all directions.
 This will give you a 5″ square.
-Corner to corner is 7″ or 3 1/2″ from center.
+The measurement from corner to corner is 7″ or 3 1/2″ from the center.

 - Cut out square.

 - Draw a line from corner to corner to find the center.